AdrianCGallo/starter-academic/content/project/PhD_Dissertation/index.md

 ---
-title: I finished my PhD!
+title: A decade of environmental research

 authors:
 - admin